-There are several enhanced unemployment benefit programs currently available under the CARES COVID stimulus program.
+[Updated for LWA program] There are several enhanced unemployment benefit programs currently available under the CARES COVID stimulus program.
 However many of these have different rules and have been implemented slightly differently by the various states that process and pay unemployment benefits.
-The most reported and probably the most significant enhanced UI benefit program is the $600 FPUC program that expires at the end of July (unless extended).
+The most reported and probably the most significant enhanced UI benefit program is the $600 FPUC program that expired at the end of July.
+While Congress is still debating funding for an extension, President Trump used an executive order to create the Lost Wages Assistance (LWA) program to provide $300 to $400 in weekly benefits for an interim period (August 1st to December 27th) using disaster relief funds from the FEMA budget.

 However there are two other significant programs enacted under the CARES act for those are unable or unavailable to work because of COVID-19 pandemic related restrictions.
 These federally funded programs are the Pandemic Emergency Unemployment Compensation (PEUC) and Pandemic Unemployment Assistance (PUA), that while don’t pay additional benefits do extend and expand benefit UI eligibility for millions of jobless Americans through the end of the year.
 You can see the different timelines in this article but in many states you do need to first be denied or have exhausted regular unemployment benefits available through the regular state funded programs before applying for the new CARES act programs.
 This is why the first step to get the extra/extended benefits is to apply for state unemployment benefits.
 Once your state agency confirms you are not eligible for regular state funded unemployment you will be automatically enrolled or provided instructions to access these new programs.